kennycolsh/FinalProject/README.md

 4. Some interesting Facts about the dataset
 5. How Many rows are in the dataset
 6. Python code to Calculate Max, Min and mean of each column of the dataset.
+7. Add a graph
-7. Summary of my findings
+8. Summary of my findings
-8. How to execute the python code.
+9. How to execute the python code.

 ## 1 Who is Ronald Fisher